 How to Add DNS Records on Porkbun

-Are you ready to start using your Porkbun domain name with an outside web, email or other host and need to add DNS records?
+Are you ready to start using your Porkbun domain name with external services (web hosting, email hosting, etc.) and need to add DNS records?
 If so, you’re in exactly the right place!
 We’ll start by walking through the basic steps of adding DNS records before comparing the different requirements of the various record types.

 Adding a DNS Record